GabsEdits/quick-links/README.md

 ### Build and Run

-To run the Quick Links website locally, make sure you have [PNPM](https://pnpm.io/) installed.
+To run the Quick Links website locally, you will need to have [PNPM](https://pnpm.io/) installed on your machine.

 ## Development

 The Quick Links project is built using VitePress, a powerful tool for hosting and developing websites.
 With VitePress, you can easily build and run the project locally.

-### Build and Run

-To run the Quick Links website locally, you will need to have [PNPM](https://pnpm.io/) installed on your machine.

 #### Install Dependencies